 CBT is based on a simple conceptual framework: Feelings follow thoughts and feelings lead to behaviors.
 For example, I used to engage in counterproductive behaviors because I felt anxious because a particular thought materialized in my consciousness.
 If we are able to effectively manage our thoughts, we can minimize destructive behaviours that result from them.
 CBT trains practitioners to evaluate thoughts through the lens of logic and evidence.
 Irrational thoughts that provoke mental distress are referred to as “cognitive distortions.”

 One of the most common cognitive distortions is catastrophization, which means a person assumes the worst possible outcome will happen by default.
-From a probability/statistics perspective, catastrophization is almost always not supported by available evidence since the worst possible outcome and the best possible outcome generally have low likelihoods of occuring (think of a bell-curve).
-An outcome in between these two polarities is the more likelihood example.
-For example, assuming I study a reasonable amount of time, it’s more likely that I’ll score closer to the average score on an exam than it is that I’ll have the highest score or the lowest score on that exam.
+From a probability/statistics perspective, catastrophization is almost always not supported by available evidence since the worst possible outcome and the best possible outcome generally have low likelihoods of occurring (think of the tails of a bell-curve).
+An outcome in between these two polarities is the more likely event.
+For example, assuming I study an average amount of time, it’s more likely that I’ll score closer to the average score on an exam than it is that I’ll have the highest score or the lowest score on that exam.

 The Pandemic of Profit-Driven Catastrophization

 Catastrophization is a form of sensationalism.
-The media, due to their profit-driven nature, is biased towards catastrophization since catastrophic headlines are more likely to attract eyeballs (and please advertisers) than mundane or nuanced headlines.
+The media, due to their profit-driven business model, is biased towards catastrophization since catastrophic headlines are more likely to attract eyeballs (and please advertisers) than mundane or nuanced headlines.

 In the 1960s, there were only 3 main news networks: ABC, NBC and CBS.
 Overtime, due to the increased activist nature of journalism (largely catalyzed by the Watergate Scandal), the advent of the 24-hour news cycle, and the stronger profit-incentive of a competitive market (as more networks entered the market, the competition for ratings increased), the tone of the news became more negative and more catastrophic.